Methods of Japanese Charting + On-Chain Indicators.

 This is how the normal market price of Bitcoin looks with traditional candles, during the same period, without being smoothed by on-chain data and Heikin-Ashi inspired candles:

-7) Examples of 2 analyses in English that I conducted before combining on-chain indicators with Japanese charting methods.
+7) Examples of 2 analyses in English that I conducted before combining the on-chain indicators with the methods of Japanese charting.

-I used: Anchored VWAPs from the Third and Fourth BTC Halvings (bands set with the same deviation - 2.1), Anchored VWAPs of the ATHs from 2021 and 2025, SMA50 (weekly timeframe), Realized Loss - USD, NUPL, Supply in Loss, UPR of New and Old Whales, UPR of Mining Whales, NUPL of LTH and STH.
+I used: Anchored VWAPs from the Third and Fourth BTC Halving (bands configured with the same deviation - 2.1), Anchored VWAPs from the ATHs of 2021 and 2025, SMA50 (weekly timeframe), Realized Loss - USD, NUPL, Supply in Loss, UPR of New and Old Whales, UPR of Mining Whales, NUPL of LTHs and STHs.

-I used: Realized Loss - USD, Supply in Loss, NUPL, NUPL of the STH, and UPR of New and Old Whales.
+I used: Realized Loss - USD, Supply in Loss, NUPL, NUPL of STHs, and UPR of New and Old Whales.

-9) Finally, I show some analyses I conducted the same month, showing the correlation between on-chain indicators and market price.
+9) Finally, I show analyses that I conducted in the same month, demonstrating the correlation between on-chain indicators and market price.

 Lower Demand, Lower Price, More Supply in Loss: